 In winter, cold temperatures and air pollution can have direct and indirect effects on health.
-This may be the case, for example, during periods of extreme cold or a smog warning.
+This may be the case, for example, during periods of extreme cold or a smog warnings.
 To get the most out of your outdoor activities in winter, read the following pages, which provide information about the possible effects of cold temperatures and air pollution and what you can do to prevent their consequences.

 Some viruses that circulate in Québec every year are more common in winter.
 They include the flu (influenza) and gastroenteritis, two highly contagious infections.
 They can be prevented by taking simple hygiene measures, such as washing your hands.
 To find out more, read the following pages: